MaxVanRaden/War/README.md

 # War

 ## Introduction

-This is an implementation of the card game War written in Python as part of a job interview.
+This is an implementation of the card game War written in Python.

-As War is a game devoid of player input or choice, there is no user interaction once the the program begins running.
+As War is a game devoid of player input or choice, there is no user interaction once the the program begins running - it plays itself.
 However, it does support several command line arguments discussed later.
+Once the game is complete, the game displays the winner, the number of rounds taken to reach the end, and the number of cards won in total before the game ended.

 When designing this implementation of War, I based my design choices off of the rules as discussed on wikipedia: